Who here doesn’t like Japanese candy and snacks?

 TOKYOTREAT REVIEW TABLE OF CONTENTS

 This TokyoTreat review will cover the following points.
-Click on a link to jump to any section of the article.
+Click on a link to jump to any section of the review.

 WHAT IS TOKYOTREAT?

 TokyoTreat is a subscription box service based in Tokyo, Japan.
-Every month, subscribers receive one box of candy and snacks based on a theme.
+Every month, subscribers receive one box of sweet and savoury snacks based on a theme.
 They ship worldwide so you can enjoy the latest and most popular Japanese sweets no matter where you are in the world.

 In August 2021, the theme was “Tropical Treats” so our box was filled with a variety of candy and snacks made from tropical ingredients like mango Kit Kats, coconut Pocky, and banana candy.
 In July 2021, the theme was “Summer Snackin” while in June 2021, it was “Anime Marathon Munchies”.